 Put That on Your Resume: How to Make Travel Part of Your Career

 Travel has become a huge part of our lives and has allowed us to connect with people and places that we could only dream of a century ago.
-Over 4 billion people traveled by plane alone in 2017.
+Over 4 billion people travelled by plane alone in 2017.

 Some people love to travel so much that they’ve made it part of their career.
-For many of us, a traveling profession looks like a pipe dream, and the people who pull it off might as well be superheroes.
+For many of us, a travelling profession looks like a pipe dream, and the people who pull it off might as well be superheroes.

 Your Job Abroad

 The simplest travelling profession to get is whatever you’re doing right now.
 Many companies have overseas offices, so if you’re feeling a bit of wanderlust, ask for a transfer!

 If your job doesn’t have any overseas offices or won’t let you travel, you could always look for jobs similar to yours at overseas locations.
 This may be the perfect time to dust off your resume, look into some resume templates, and see what’s out there.

 If you happen to work in a high-demand field, the chances are good that you’ll be able to find something.

 If you have a job or skills that can be done with a computer, you may be able to make a living as a digital nomad.
 A digital nomad is anyone with a computer job that allows them to travel at will.